footcricket05/RetinaXpert/README.md

 Eye diseases can significantly impact vision, and early detection is crucial for effective treatment.
 RetinaXpert addresses this challenge by leveraging state-of-the-art models to analyze retinal images and identify conditions such as glaucoma, cataracts, diabetic retinopathy, and normal cases.

+## Elaborate Study PDF 📑

+In the `/RetinaXpert/Elaborate_Study.pdf` directory, you will find a comprehensive PDF document providing an in-depth comparative analysis of the model performance.
+This study includes detailed insights into the strengths, weaknesses, and nuances of each model, along with visualizations of key metrics and performance on specific subsets of the dataset.

 ## Aim and Objective 🎯

 The primary goals of RetinaXpert include: